CSharpBasicsHristoKirov/CSharpHomework/README.md

 15. Convert a number from _hexadecimal_ to _decimal_ representation.
 16. Read `n`, print the numbers within [1,n] in random order.
 17. Read `a` and `b`.
 Find the _greatest common divisor_ of `a` and `b`.
 18. Read `n`.
-Print _n x n matrix_ with values increasing in a clockwise inward pattern, starting from element _00_ and value `1`.
+Print _n x n matrix_ with values increasing in a clockwise inward pattern, starting from element with _matrix index_ _00_ and value `1`.

 Chapter 7
 ---

-1. Define and print an `int` array of size `20` with elements initialize to values equal to their index multiplied by `5`.
+1. Define and print an `int` array of size `20` with elements initialized to values equal to their index multiplied by `5`.
 2. Read two arrays and check if they are identical.
 3. Compare two `char` arrays _lexicographically_.
-4. Find the longest subarray of adjacent elements with identical values.
+4. Find the longest subarray of adjacent elements with _identical values_.
-5. Find the longest subarray of adjacent elements with increasing values.
+5. Find the longest subarray of adjacent elements with _increasing values_.
-6. Find the longest subarray (with smallest indexes) of consecutive elements with increasing values.
+6. Find the longest subarray (with the smallest indexes) of consecutive elements with increasing values.
 7. Read `n` and `k`.
 Read `n` elements to populate an `int` array.
 Find `k` adjacent elements with _max sum_.
 8. Implement _Selection Sort_ algorithm that sorts an `int` array in increasing order.
 9. Find the `int` subarray with _max sum_.